pig4tti/ExData_Plotting1/README.md

 3. plot3.R and plot3.png - code and output for third plot
 4. plot4.R and plot4.pnb - code and output for fourth plot

 ### Notice: all these files use the same function to load the data.
-This fuction is on the file _getDataSetFunction.R_
+This fuction is located on the file _getDataSetFunction.R_

 ## Introduction